 Other Tooth Replacement Options

-The traditional methods to replacing one missing tooth are with a dental bridge or a removable partial denture.
-A bridge is a fixed dental restoration that is made up of two dental crowns on both ends with the replacement tooth in between them.
-To accommodate a dental bridge, the two adjacent teeth will need to be grinded down.
 You are essentially damaging two healthy teeth to replace the one missing tooth.
-This will also put a lot of pressure on the two adjacent teeth possibly even damaging them.
-But a dental bridge will cost significantly less than an implant supported dental crown and can placed in as little as two to three weeks.
+This will also put a lot of pressure on the two adjacent teeth possibly even damaging them down the road.
+But a dental bridge will cost significantly less than an implant-supported crown, and the dentist can place it in as little as two to three weeks.